 Japan is a nation of rich cultural heritage and many natural wonders.
 Referred to as ‘The Land Of The Rising Sun”, Japan has become the epicenter of international trade and finance with the technological advances made by the Japanese and by Japanese companies.

 Situated in East Asia, Japan is an archipelago of 6,852 islands.
-It is surrounded by the North Pacific Ocean to the east, Sea of Japan to the west, and East China Sea and Philippine Sea to the south.
+It is surrounded by the North Pacific Ocean to the east, the Sea of Japan to the west, and the East China Sea, and the Philippine Sea to the south.
 China, North Korea, South Korea, and Russia share maritime boundaries with Japan.
-Japan's Geographic Coordinates are 35.41⁰ N and 135.83⁰E.
+Japan’s Geographic Coordinates are 35.41⁰ N and 135.83⁰E.

 Economy and Agriculture

 Japan’s economic growth after World War II has been phenomenal.
 The shrewd government policies and dedicated work culture have propelled the country’s economy to great heights.

 For three decades from the 1960s to the 1980s, Japan’s real economic growth had been remarkable.
 In the 1990s however, Japan faced an economic crisis. with government spending having been promptly cut and investments made, the economy recovered again in 2009-2010.

 |535 AD||Contact with Korea and China introduced Buddhism|

 |The Golden Age of Japan starts at the beginning of the Nara period.|